Biggest Steelers Hall of Fame Snubs

 Lake played for the Steelers from 1989 to 1998.
 He was a speedy but undersized linebacker at UCLA and made the switch to strong safety in the NFL.
 As a safety, he made three Pro Bowls with the Steelers and one more in 1999 as a member of the Jacksonville Jaguars.
 However, Lake's most impressive feat came in 1995 when he filled in at cornerback for All-Pro Rod Woodson.
 Lake not only got the job done, but he also made the Pro Bowl and helped the Steelers make it to the Super Bowl.
 In 10 seasons as a Steeler, Lake intercepted 16 passes and returned three for touchdowns.

 Porter was a fierce pass rusher who is ranked number three in Steelers history with 60 official quarterback sacks.
-He played in Pittsburgh from 1999 to 2006 and was a powerful outside linebacker who served as an emotional leader for the Steelers’ defense.
+He played for the Steelers from 1999 to 2006 and was a powerful outside linebacker who served as an emotional leader for the Steelers’ defense.
 In 2005, Porter and the Steelers won the Super Bowl by defeating the Seattle Seahawks.
-He departed Pittsburgh after the 2006 season.
+He departed after the 2006 season.
 Porter made three Pro Bowls and one All-Pro team as a Steeler and one Pro Bowl as a Miami Dolphin.

 Casey Hampton was the prototypical 3–4 nose tackle, an enormous man with tremendous strength who dominated the space in the middle of the line and didn’t give an inch.
 He played for the Steelers from 2001 to 2012 and helped the team make it to three Super Bowls.
 Hampton started 164 games in his career while making five Pro Bowls.